juliakorea/juliakorea.github.io/latest/_sources/manual/networking-and-streams.txt

 IO Output Contextual Properties
 -------------------------------

 Sometimes IO output can benefit from the ability to pass contextual information into show methods.
 The ``IOContext`` object provides this framework for associating arbitrary metadata with an IO object.
-For example, ``showlimited`` adds a hinting parameter to the IO object that the invoked show method should print a shorter output (if applicable).
+For example, ``showcompact`` adds a hinting parameter to the IO object that the invoked show method should print a shorter output (if applicable).

 Working with Files
 ------------------